NasreenAzeemi/last-off/README.md

 # How to Use
 ## 1. Scan Your Project
-Simply run `lat-off` in any folder (gloablly installed).
+First gloablly install, then simply run `lat-off` in any folder.
 It automatically finds all issues.

 ## 2. Jump to Code
 - Type the number (like `1`) and press Enter